 Significant changes in the above areas will be subject to the final approval of the Board of Trustees.
-The President shall determine which actions of the faculty require Board of Trustees approval.
-The President is requested to communicate to the faculty the Board's disposal of an issue, and, if action of the faculty has not been sustained, the reasons for the decision by the Board of Trustees.
-Trustees.
+The President shall determine which faculty actions require the Board of Trustees' approval.
+The President is requested to communicate to the faculty the Board's disposal of an issue and, if the action of the faculty has not been sustained, the reasons for the decision by the Board of d.

-d.
 Personnel Policies: